StreamTwapStatuses - Real-time TWAP Status Streaming

 Per-Block Delivery

-StreamTwapStatuses emits one message per on-disk block-envelope record, including records with an empty events array.
+StreamTwapStatuses emits one message per source block-envelope record, including records with an empty events array.
 Most blocks do not contain a TWAP lifecycle update, so empty envelopes are normal.
 They still let consumers advance their cursor and confirm exactly which block was last processed.

 Full TWAP Status Spec